-A swamp is a wetland dominated by woody vegetation (trees and/or shrubs).
-We combined forested and shrub swamps into a single habitat type because the two often occur together and can be difficult to separate using remote sensing techniques.
-Red maple, green ash, American elm, slippery elm, pin oak, and swamp white oak are common trees of hardwood swamps in the region.
-Typical shrubs include silky dogwood, swamp azalea, spicebush, winterberry holly, and highbush blueberry, and common herbaceous species are tussock sedge, sensitive fern, and skunk cabbage.
+We combined deciduous forested and shrub swamps into a single habitat type because the two often occur together and can be difficult to separate using remote sensing techniques.
+Red maple, green ash, American elm, slippery elm, and swamp white oak are common trees of hardwood swamps in the region.
+Typical shrubs include silky dogwood, northern arrowwood, nannyberry, winterberry holly, spicebush, and highbush blueberry, and common herbaceous species are tussock sedge, sensitive fern, and skunk cabbage.